 - Place butter in the bowl then break the chocolate block up into squares and place into the bowl with the butter.
 Gently melt over a low-medium heat, stirring occasionally.
-Once completely melted and smooth, remove bowl from heat and set aside to cool mixture down for 10-15 minutes until it’s only slightly warm.
+Remove bowl and set aside to cool mixture down for 10-15 minutes until it’s only slightly warm.

-- Add in dry flour mixture and gently fold again until well combined and no pockets of flour remain, ensuring not to over-mix.
+- Add dry flour mixture and gently fold through until well combined and no pockets of flour remain, ensuring not to over-mix.

 - Pour batter into lined pan, spread out evenly with a spatula.

-- Bake for 35-40 minutes or until the top has formed the shiny crust and a toothpick inserted into the middle comes out still with moist crumbs, not clean.
-You want your brownie slightly under-baked as this is what will create that glorious fudge middle.
+- Bake for 35-37 minutes or until a toothpick inserted into the middle comes out with some moist crumbs, not completely clean.
+Slightly under-baking this brownie will create a fudgy center.

 - Remove from oven and allow to cool in pan for 15 minutes.

-- Gently lift up the sides of the baking paper to remove brownie from the pan, transfer to a wire rack to cool completely.
+- Gently lift up sides of the baking paper to remove brownie from the pan.
+Transfer to a wire rack to cool completely.
 Still leaving the baking paper on but peeled down completely from the sides.
-Set aside so it can cool down completely.

 - Serve and enjoy!